 Our recent trip to New York City raised a few eyebrows.
 People were genuinely surprised that we grown-ups would have any fun in New York.
 What was so refreshing about that trip was that as a family we could embrace being tourists and actually do and see touristy things that I was simply “too cool” to do before.
 The kids loved New York, and we loved seeing it through their eyes for the first time.

 Nevertheless, New York City can be overstimulating for adults as well as kids.
-If you’re planning a trip, finding flights to New York is the easy part.
 Have Baby Will Travel focuses on four main tenets when traveling with a baby: Eating, Sleeping, Playing, and Getting Around.
 Here are five tips for Eating and Sleeping when visiting New York with babies and little kids.
 Hopefully they will help make your mini-break a smooth one!

-Eating in New York With Babies and Kids…
+Eating in New York with Babies & Kids…

 Practically every food storefront in Manhattan is a “deli,” which is usually not just your usual delicatessen.
 Most also have buffets with both hot and cold options that often result in an easy and inexpensive meal for the family.
 “Pay by the pound” buffets can add up if you enjoy particularly heavy foods, but I’ve always found allowing little kids to choose their own food from a buffet results in fed and satisfied children.